Azure/BillingCodeSamples/readme.md

     cd ./BillingCodeSamples/

 Before you attempt to run the samples, please be sure to follow the instructions in the associated readme.md files for each, as they contain instructions for completing the requisite Azure Active Directory app registration work.

+## Sample Index

+-	[ConsoleApp-Billing-Usage](./ConsoleApp-Billing-Usage) - This sample will help you get started with using the Usage API.
+-	[ConsoleApp-Billing-RateCard](./ConsoleApp-Billing-RateCard) - This sample help you get started with using the RateCard API.

 ## Need Help?